xuankimtran/docs-1/pages/katalon-analytics/docs/kt-create-organization.md

 > Notice:
 >
 > You cannot undo this action.
-This action will permanently delete your Organization, projects, licenses and remove all associated teams.
+This action will permanently delete your Organization, Projects, licenses and remove all associated teams.